ylhamo/GrizzlyPaths/README.md

 ## Team: Grizzly26

-Hannah & Adis : Data Analyzer and Project Documentor
+Hannah Jensen & Adis: Data Analyzer and Project Documentor

-Kiara: Visualizer and Client Liaison
+Kiara Pineda: Visualizer and Client Liaison

-Yangchen: Data Modeler and Team Manager
+Yangchen Lhamo: Data Modeler and Team Manager

 ## Description
 The objective of this project is to develop a comprehensive, data-driven career guidance tool for IT students that connects real-world job market demands with academic coursework at GGC.
 By analyzing skill requirements from current job postings and mapping them to courses offered across IT-related majors, the tool aims to help students make informed decisions about their career paths, skill development, and course selection.
 The long-term goal is to provide an interactive, continuously updated platform that reflects evolving industry needs and clearly demonstrates how academic programs align with entry-level IT roles.